cavanes1/ColTools/README.md

 ### linA.py
 Only the directory with the conical intersection search is required (and also linA.py).
 However, it is important to perform COLUMBUS input for nadcoupl.
+Molecular orbital coefficients are grabbed from MOCOEF/mocoef_mc.sp, so if a single point calculation was not performed with the directory, it may be a good idea to place the coefficients as "mocoef" directly in the directory and then comment out this part of the code.

 ### linB.py
 A value of pi indicates a conical intersection (or an odd number in the loop) whereas a value of zero indicates a lack thereof (or an even number).